 Sous vide pulled pork tacos

-We’re huge quesadilla, burrito, and taco fans at my house and love making them with sous vide pulled pork.
+We’re huge quesadilla, burrito, and taco fans at my house and love making them with sous vide pork tacos.
 That was actually one of the first sous vide recipes I mastered when we were gifted an Anova sous vide machine years ago.

 In our house we always make enough pulled pork for two meals at once: street tacos one day, barbecue pork sandwiches the next.